 Welcome to my Creative Corner.
-I am currently on the design team for Elizabeth Craft Designs.
 I love to spend my spare time designing cards and especially enjoy creating beautiful flowers out of card stock.
 I love sharing my work and tutorials with you and really appreciate you taking time to visit my blog.
 Hope I can inspire you to create something beautiful.

 Tonight I am particating in a StampTV Blog Hop for "A Very Merry Christmas" available from Gina K Designs.
 It has been so much fun being one of Theresa Momber's Guest Designers for this beautiful set.
 I have TWO posts for you this evening.
 The card above, then a tutorial below on how I created a one layer card with a Cuttlebug embossed border which includes a Nestability embossed frame in the center.
 I previously posted several cards on my blog using this technique and have received a lot of requests for a tutorial.
 Tonight I am going to show you how I did it.